On this page

-A disclosure statement is a document that the landlord must give a tenant when entering into or renewing a lease.
-It outlines essential lease information, so the tenant can understand, at a glance, the key elements of the lease.
+A disclosure statement is a document that a landlord must give the tenant when entering into or renewing a lease.
+It outlines essential lease information so the tenant can understand, at a glance, the key elements of the lease.

 - whether there are options for further terms

 - the occupancy costs for leasing the premises (including rent and any outgoings)

 - specific information for shopping centre leases

 - the tenant’s fit-out requirements